 ZACCHÆUS

+YOU believe in what you hear said.
 Believe in the unsaid, for the silence of men is nearer the truth than their words.

 You ask if Jesus could have escaped His shameful death and saved His followers from persecution.